mrabarnett/mrab-regex/README.rst

 Note
 ----

-The re module's behaviour with zero-width matches changed in Python 3.7, and this module will follow that behaviour when compiled for Python 3.7.
+The re module's behaviour with zero-width matches changed in Python 3.7, and this module follows that behaviour when compiled for Python 3.7.

 Python 2
 --------